pirocks/glove-from-java/Readme.md

 ```

+### Contributing

+Feel free to submit issues, feature requests and/or pull requests.

 ### License

-Both GloVe and this are licenced under the Apache 2.0 License
+Both GloVe and this project are licenced under the Apache 2.0 License